cableguy99/docs/docs/masternode/masternode-setup-guide.md

 ## 8. Run TAOMN
-Below, you will finally start your Tao node with a utility called `taomn`.
+Now it's time to start your Tao node with a utility called `taomn`.

 ### Initial TAOMN start
 **IMPORTANT:** Logout and SSH back in so that the $PATH variable takes effect.